Water-Systems-Management-UCM/OpenAg_Docs/source/ModelAreas/ssj_delta/ssj_delta.rst

+.. _SacramentoSanJoaquinModelDoc:
-The Sacramento San-Joaquin Delta Model
+The Sacramento-San Joaquin Delta Model
 ========================================

-The Sacramento San-Joaquin Delta (Delta) occurs at the confluence of the two eponymous rivers and is a crucial cornerstone of water resource management in California.
+The Sacramento-San Joaquin Delta (Delta) occurs at the confluence of the two eponymous rivers and is a crucial cornerstone of water resource management in California.
 While important in supporting agriculture throughout the state by conveying water to key regions, the Delta itself hosts significant production of select crops, namely